cwise24/snopsy/docs/module2/7_reset.rst

 And delete the repository from Gitlab

+Go to Settings and then General

 .. figure:: imgs/deletegitrepo1.png
    :scale: 60%
    :align: center
 .. centered:: Fig 6

+Scroll to bottom and click Advanced and click Expand

 .. figure:: imgs/deletegitrepo2.png
    :scale: 60%